-We had a wonderful nanny, a live-in Latter-day Saint girl from Idaho, Angela, who shows up in all the preschool drawings: there’s the family, there’s the dog and there’s Angela!
-She came when my oldest son was nine months old, and except for a brief period, she stayed with us for seven years.
+We had a wonderful nanny, a live-in Latter-day Saint girl from Idaho.
+She came when Christopher was nine months old, and except for a brief period, she stayed with us for seven years.
 She was part of our family.
 I took her with me when I travelled so that the kids could come along.
-Now she’s married in the temple and has three children of her own and I tell her, “I was raising you too, you know!”
+Now she’s married in the temple and has six children of her own and I tell her, “I was raising you too, you know!”

-It’s not easy to be a nanny and have the mother in the home but we worked very hard at making that relationship work.
-I worked from my home office which also isn’t easy for children.
-They grew to understand that if my office door was open they could come in and color and sit on my lap or whatever, but if mom’s door was closed then I was working.
-I also have a mother who lives about 20 minutes away from me, who was very happy to be involved in my family and has been a huge support to me over the years.
-I have a husband, Jeff, who is phenomenal.
+It’s not easy to be a nanny and have the mother working in the home, but we worked very hard at making that relationship work.
+I often worked from my home office which can sometimes be difficult with children.
+My boys understood that if my office door was open they could come in and color and sit on my lap or whatever, but if mom’s door was closed, then I shouldn’t be disturbed.
+I also have my mother who lives 20 minutes from me, who has always been very willing to be involved with my family and has been a huge support to me over the years.
+My husband, Jeff, is phenomenal.
 He understands that I have this need to have something that is my own, that I am actually really happy when I am engaged in a project.
-He is not one who comes home and expects dinner to be on the table.
 We work together as a team.
-We each do what we can.
-But it helps me that he is there and very open minded about this.
-He was the one who suggested, before we got married, that I keep my maiden name: Bybee.
-I think that speaks volumes about who he is, how confident he is, and what he feels about me.
-We could not be more different in terms of personality and style — he’s quiet and reserved — and I tend to be more flash and less substance!
-He is my rock and I’m firing in every direction.
-We don’t have a big social life — we are spending time with our kids and doing church and family things.
-I won the lottery in terms of finding a husband who is supportive of me.
+We are different in terms of personality and style, but our strengths complement each other and we each contribute what we can.
+We don’t have a big social life; our down time is spent with our kids and doing church and family things.
+I “won the lottery” in terms of finding a husband who is supportive of me.

 Have you worked continuously since 1989 when you started planning the 1994 World Cup?

-No. Upon the conclusion of the 1994 World Cup I worked from home for almost two years with a sports marketing firm and later worked on my own.
-I was not interested in starting up my own business or incorporating myself.
-Instead, I was more comfortable working my relationships, letting my work product speak for itself, and seeing what opportunities came my way.
+No. Upon the conclusion of the 1994 World Cup I worked from home for almost two years with a sports marketing firm and for the last 15+ years have worked on my own as an independent contractor.
+I was not interested in starting my own business, instead, I was more comfortable working my business contacts and seeing what opportunities came my way.
 (In this business, once you have carved out your “specialty” many people go from Olympic Games to World Cup, to Goodwill Games, etc. The same people in similar roles keep showing up over and over again.)
-I worked on various projects, often with long breaks in between (sometimes anywhere from 6 months to a year) when I was a full time stay at home mother.
-And, even when I was working on a project, I was working from my home office until the time of the event when I had to be on site.
+I worked on various projects, often with long breaks in between (sometimes anywhere from 6 months to a year) when I was a full time stay-at-home mother.

-How have you maintained your contacts over the past four years?
+How have you maintained your contacts over the years?

 What do your sons think about your professional life?